fltk/fltk/README.macOS.md

 <a name="bam_config"></a>
 ### Configuring FLTK (autoconf, make)

-Using you shell in the terminal, make sure that you are in the root directory of your FLTK source code tree.
+Using your shell in the terminal, make sure that you are in the root directory of your FLTK source code tree.

 If you are configuring fltk for the first time, you need to instruct FLTK to create some